 Sanderson Bradfield & Beyond

 As with most family historians, this journey began, with the search back along the paternal line of SANDERSON.
 This was my maiden name, and seemed a good place to begin.
 This page summarises the research done so far into the story of the Sanderson family in and around Bradfield, South Yorkshire.
-When they arrived there, where they came from and where they went.
+When they arrived, where they came from and where they went.
 It has branched out to extended family members, and other surnames connected to them.

 For a brief resume of my take, on the Sanderson family tree in Bradfield, scroll to the bottom of the page.